Kasdal/Dev-ops-practice/readme.md

 ## General Information
 - Fairly simple take on microservices running on multiple machines.
-- Main purpose is to learn more and familirize one with the possibilities of infrastructure as code.
+- Main purpose is to learn more and familiarize one self with the possibilities of infrastructure as code.
-- Why did you undertake it?
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->